ferzl123/Movie-Recommend-System/README.md

-# RecommendSystem
+# Introduction

 Designed and developed a movie recommender system based on Netflix user rating history.
+◆ Utilized data manipulation in Jupiter notebook to integrate and clean the raw data.

-Applied total 4 MapReduce jobs from preprocess raw data to get the final rating results.
+◆ Applied total 4 MapReduce jobs from preprocessing raw data to getting the final rating results.

-Implemented Item CF(collaborative filtering) to calculate and normalize co-occurrence matrix.
+◆ Implemented Item CF(collaborative filtering) to calculate and normalize co-occurrence matrix.

-Multiplied co-occurrence matrix and user rating matrix and merged same items.
+◆ Deployed MRUnit to test the MapReduce job logic and monitor the output.